 I’ve been a computer geek for some time.
 I pretty much live and die by the computer and software that runs my scope.
 I currently have a pair of laptops and a pile of free or inexpensive software.

 Everyone needs a planetarium program.
-I started out with My Stars when I had my Dob, but now that I run a Celestron C11, I use Cartes du Ceil so I can control my scope from the same program.
-I still recommend My Stars to a newbie with a non-computerized scope.
+I started out with My Stars when I had my Dob, but now that I run a Celestron C11 and Star Master, I use Cartes du Ceil and Sky Tools 4 so I can control my scope and log observations from the same program.
 With a Dobsoinian mounted scope I needed something that could easily get me real time Alt Az coordinates for an object.
 And preferably track it in the sky.
 I found nothing that did this to my satisfaction, so I wrote Astro Helper.

-I have several programs for session planning and to help me decide what to look at next.
+I have several other programs for session planning and to help me decide what to look at next.
 These include many free programs like NexStar Observers List, RTGUI, and What’s Up.
-Recently I decided to purchase Sky Tools 3 Pro and I find it very helpful for planning a session and ad-hoc observing of a section of the sky.

 A few other essential programs are NexRemote to allow multiple programs to communicate with the telescope at the same time and Jupiter 2 to track that pesky red spot and the moons of Jupiter.